jyoo980/haskell-fp/README.md

     add x y = x + y
 ```

 It makes sense in some languages for addition (add) to be defined for numerical values.
-We can then enforce what is called a <strong>class constraint</strong>, like so:
+We can then enforce what is called a <strong>type constraint</strong>, like so:

 ```Haskell
     add :: (Num a) => a -> a -> a